chrisholt0222/leaflet-challenge/README.md

 Live site: https://chrisholt0222.github.io/leaflet-challenge/

 There are two verions: Leaflet-Step-1 and Leaflet-Step-2.
 Both plot cirles on the world map reflect the magnitude of the earthquake in both size and color.
 Earthquakes with higher magnitudes appear larger and darker in color.
-Additional information is included Leaflet-Step-2 (as it expands on Leaflet-Step-1) such as popups on each earthquake and the ability to fault line boundaries on the map.
+A popup is avialble showing additional information on each earthquake.
+Leaflet-Step-2 expands on Leaflet-Step-1 including such as the fault line boundaries on the map.